-- N. Operating and Signal System: The elevator must be operated by the operating devices provided and the operation signals and automatic floor leveling must function in accordance with requirements specified.
-Starting, stopping and leveling must be smooth and comfortable without appreciable steps of acceleration or deceleration. - Performance of the Elevator supervisory system must be witnessed and approved by the elevator inspector and a representative of the Resident Engineer. - P. Evidence of malfunction in any tested system or parts of equipment that occurs during the testing must be corrected, repaired, or replaced at no additional cost to the Government and the test repeated. - Q. If equipment fails test requirements and a re-inspection is required, the Contractor must be responsible for the cost of re-inspection; salaries, transportation expenses and per-diem expenses incurred by the Elevator Inspector and RE/CO or authorized representative.
+- The position of the car when stopped by each of the normal limit stops with no load and with contract load in the car must be accurately measured. - 2.
+Final position of the elevator relative to the terminal landings must be determined when the elevator has been stopped by the final limits.
+The lower limit stop must be made with contract load in the elevator.
+Elevator must be operated at inspection speed for both tests.
+Normal limit stopping devices must be inoperative for the tests. - J. Working Pressure: Verify working pressure of the hydraulic system by pressure gauge placed in the system line.
+Take readings with no load and full load in car. - K. Test automatic shut-off valve for proper operation. - L. Operating and Signal System: The elevator must be operated by the operating devices provided and the operation signals and automatic floor leveling must function in accordance with requirements specified.
+Starting, stopping and leveling must be smooth and comfortable without appreciable steps of acceleration or deceleration. - M. Performance of the Elevator supervisory system must be witnessed and approved by the COR. - N. Evidence of malfunction in any tested system or parts of equipment that occurs during the testing must be corrected, repaired, or replaced at no additional cost to the Government and the test repeated. - O. If equipment fails test requirements and a re-inspection is required, the Contractor must be responsible for the cost of re-inspection; salaries, transportation expenses and per-diem expenses incurred by the representative of the Contracting Officer.

-3.7 INSTRUCTION OF VA PERSONNEL
+3.7 INSTRUCTION TO VA PERSONNEL

-- A. Provide competent instruction to VA personnel regarding the operation of equipment and accessories installed under this contract, for a period equal to one eight-hour day.
-Instruction must commence after completion of all work and at the time and place directed by the Resident Engineer/Contracting Officer or authorized representative. - B. Written instructions in triplicate relative to care, adjustments and operation of all equipment and accessories must be furnished and delivered to the RE/CO or authorized representative in independently bound folders.
+- A. Provide competent instruction to VA personnel regarding the operation of equipment and accessories installed under this contract, for a period equal to one eight-hour workday.
+Instruction must commence after completion of all work and at the time and place directed by the Resident Engineer/Contract Officer or authorized representative. - B. Written instructions in triplicate relative to care, adjustments and operation of all equipment and accessories must be furnished and delivered to the RE/CO or authorized representative in independently bound folders.
 DVD recordings will also be acceptable.
-Written instructions must include correct and legible wiring diagrams, nomenclature sheet of all electrical apparatus including location of each device, complete and comprehensive sequence of operation, complete replacement parts list with descriptive literature and identification and diagrams of equipment and parts.
-Information must also include electrical operation characteristics of all circuits, relays, timers, electronic devices and related characteristics for all rotating equipment.

-C. Provide supplementary instruction for any new equipment that may become necessary because of changes, modifications or replacement of equipment or operation under requirements of paragraph entitled "Warranty of Construction".
+Written instructions must include correct and legible wiring diagrams, nomenclature sheet of all electrical apparatus including location of each device, complete and comprehensive sequence of operation, complete replacement parts list with descriptive literature and identification and diagrammatic cuts of equipment and parts.
+Information must also include electrical operation characteristics of all circuits, relays, timers and electronic devices, as well as rpm values and related characteristics for all rotating equipment. - C. Provide supplementary instruction for any new equipment that may become necessary because of changes, modifications or replacement of equipment or operation under requirements of paragraph entitled "Warranty of Construction".

-3.8 GUARANTEE PERIOD OF SERVICE: MAINTENANCE SERVICE AND INSPECTIONS
+3.8 ELEVATOR GUARANTEE PERIOD OF SERVICE: MAINTENANCE SERVICE AND INSPECTIONS